Impatient to learn the law that matters?

 Our expertise covers everything from trade and maritime law, to business law and human rights law.
 Meet our academics by reading their biographies.

-Our School of Law is home to over 100 academic staff who are open to supervise a range of research areas.
+Essex Law School is home to over 100 academic staff who are open to supervise a range of research areas.
 Our research examines the meaning of justice in the UK and beyond.
 Our staff work with governments, human rights organisations and businesses across the world.
 Your supervisors support you with a perspective that is global, comparative and grounded in practical experience.

 We have extensive expertise across the following research clusters, amongst others.
 These clusters provide a focus for critical debate, research collaboration and teaching innovation.
 Postgraduate research students can get involved in the Law and Technology and Human Rights clusters.